polar-app/polar-app/docs/HTML_VIEWER.md

 # TODO:

+- Highlights DO NOT work when viewing the document at 150%.

 - I think we should NOT serve X-Frame-Options.
 Ever.
 It wouldn't actually ever yield a positive outcome:

     https://www.whitehatsec.com/blog/x-frame-options-xfo-detection-from-javascript/

-- some text highlights are getting expanded when the second half of the content is being rendered.
+- some text highlights are getting expanded when the second half of the content is being rendered.  ... as well as overlapped.
+The document:

+    "Announcing TypeScript support in Electron"

+    That I was reading is a good example of this problem.
+I can now test for this I think but I could also pull out the raw rects and write a test for that data.

     - text highlights are doubling up on top of themselves so we're getting incorrect opacity.

 - iframe URLs within the main page are not handled and they can have 'script' there which needs to be resolved.
 This mostly impacts ads right now so